enarjord/passivbot/README.md

 ## Documentation:

-For more detailed information about Passivbot, you can look at the documentation on https://www.passivbot.com
+For more detailed information about Passivbot, see documentation on https://www.passivbot.com

 ## Support